Azure-Samples/azure-search-knowledge-mining/workshops/Module 1.md

 ## Skillset

-In Azure Cognitive Search, we call extraction and enrichment steps cognitive skills, which are combined into a skillset referenced during indexing.
+In Azure AI Search, we call extraction and enrichment steps cognitive skills, which are combined into a skillset referenced during indexing.
 In this exercise, you will be learning how to use the [built-in skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills) through the Azure Portal.
 In a later module, we will show you how to attach these skills programmatically and how to build your own [custom skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).

 In the next three steps, you will be working through the three drop-down arrows presented:

 ![](images/attachenrich.png)

-### Attach the Cognitive Services
+### Attach the AI Services

 This is the resource you created earlier as part of your initial lab set up and is used to power your pre-built AI models.